-I provide pool inspection services for buyers purchasing a property with a pool as well as existing pool owners throughout the Greater Philadelphia Area.
+I provide pool inspection services for buyers purchasing a property with a pool as well as existing pool owners throughout the Tri State Area.

 Considering the complex nature, staggering costs and inherent safety risks of the typical residential inground pool system, hiring a professional pool inspector may prove to be one of the smartest investments a residential pool owner can make.